Have you heard of the term anembryonic pregnancy? Learn about what it is, why it happens and how to avoid it.

 - You will probably have vaginal bleeding, similar to a heavy period, for up to a week.
 Use pads instead of tampons.
 You may use tampons during your next period, which should start in 3 to 6 weeks.

 - You may have cramps for several days after the miscarriage.
 Over-the-counter pain medication such as acetaminophen or ibuprofen may help.
-Inform your doctor if you have any severe pain.
+Inform your doctor if you are experiencing any severe pain.

 - Monitor your temperature in the evening for the next five days after the miscarriage.
 Call your doctor if you have a temperature above 100°F.